 If you’re in the US, then the above USDA hardiness zone map will be your best friend when it comes to gardening.
 One of the best ways to maximize the health and fruiting of your avocado trees is to mimic their native conditions.

 Avocado trees evolved in hotter climates with heavy rains and well-draining, sandy soils.
-If you can provide all of these for your avocado tree, then you shouldn’t need to do much else.
+If you provided all of these conditions for your avocado tree, then you shouldn’t need to do much else.

 Since avocado trees are native to zones 9-11, they’ll have a tougher time growing in other zones.
 While it’s still possible to grow them in some colder zones, they’ll likely need more assistance.
 For example, most avocado trees can handle temperatures as low as 28ºF, but this depends on the variety.